Blue Orchid.

 Questions we get before the scoping call

-How is this different from the free AI Roadmap call?
+How is this different from the free AI roadmap call?

 How long does the audit take?